BadIdeaFactory/corporate/documents/operating.md

 ### Project Resources
 The Hive Mind is responsible for allocating financial support to BIFFUD Projects.
-The project owners must select a single person to be the project's "Comptroller" who is responsible for approving any invoices associated with a project and working with the Beastmaster and Treasure Goblin to receive access to centralized services or financial reimbursement, depending on the nature of the allocation.
+Project owners must select a single person to be the project's "Comptroller" who is responsible for approving any invoices associated with a project and working with the Beastmaster and Treasure Goblin to receive access to centralized services or financial reimbursement, depending on the nature of the allocation.

-At the time of budget approval the Corporate Overlords must specify if the resources are being "given" or "loaned" to the project.

-Invoices that are not approved by a project's Cashier will not be compensated unless they are explicitly approved by the Treasure Goblin.
+Invoices that are not approved by a project's Comptroller will not be compensated unless they are explicitly approved by the Treasure Goblin.

 ### Distributing Profits
-Profits are calculated at the end of the fiscal year ((Howard To Define)).
+Profits are calculated at the end of the fiscal year (December 31st).
 If by some miracle there are profits on a given year, the following formula will dictate its distribution: